-Currently based in Vancouver, Marie-Pier Malouin was born in Beloeil, Canada in 1983.
-She received a BFA in Studio Art from Concordia University with a minor in Anthropology from the University of Montreal (Canada).
-She completed an MA in Art & Science at the University of the Arts London - Central Saint Martins College of Art and Design (UK).
-Her work has been shown as part of group shows in Canada, and in Europe.
-She has received the Daniel Ford International Prize for Innovation (2015), the Golden Key International Society’s Visual & Performing Arts Achievement Award (2012) and the Bead‘n Stitch Award from Concordia University (2010).
-She is involved with the arts community at the Centre culturel francophone de Vancouver, and as treasurer on the Board of Director, of the Collectif des artistes visuels de Colombie-Britannique.
+Marie-Pier Malouin is a visual artist based in Vancouver.
+She obtained a Bachelor of Fine Arts from Concordia University (CA) as well as a minor in anthropology from the University of Montreal (CA).
+She then completed a Masters in Art and Science at Central Saint Martins College of Art and Design (UK).
+Her work has been presented in group exhibitions in Canada and Europe.
+She received the Daniel Ford International Prize for Innovation (2015), the Visual & Performing Arts Achievement Award from the Golden Key International Society (2012) and the Bead‘n Stitch Prize from Concordia University (2010).
+Since arriving in British Columbia, she has been involved with the Francophone artistic community through the Center culturel francophone de Vancouver and as a member of the Board of Directors of the Collectif des artistes visuels de C.-B. and the Kleine Compagnie.

 My artistic practice has evolved over the past several years by exploring fields as diverse as industrial design, archeology, visual art, and linguistics.
 Today, my creative work is located at the crossroads of these fields by borrowing from them references, working methods and concepts.
 Scientific knowledge, more than a simple source of inspiration, is at the heart of my artistic practice, just like lines, movement, or transparency, it occupies an important place in my thinking and in my creative process.

 My current research angle is on language and its influence on our perception of the world in a practice combining sculpture, drawing and installation.
 Starting from the idea that "each language explains the world, or an experience of the world, in its own way" *, I transform the material to create sensory environments inviting the viewer to enter into discussion with the work and to be part of its composition.